DNewmanDev/asteroids/README.md

 1. **Player Movement**: Navigate using rotation and thrust controls
 2. **Asteroid Destruction**: Shoot asteroids to break them into smaller pieces
 3. **Collision Avoidance**: Avoid colliding with asteroids to survive
-4. **Progressive Difficulty**: Smaller asteroids move faster and are harder to hit
-5. **Screen Wrapping**: Objects teleport to opposite edge when leaving screen
+4. **Screen Wrapping**: Objects teleport to opposite edge when leaving screen

 ## 🏗️ Project Structure